Occupational Therapy

 How to Use a Reference Article Effectively

-• Then use those as search words to find other books, journals, videos and websites
+• Use those words and concepts as search words to find other books, journals, videos and websites

 (Click to enlarge the image below)